Mister-Meeseeks/goto/README.md

 * Build multi-package projects in place, at any location, without setting $GOPATH
 * Specify package URLs just once in a config file
 * Import from any location in the filesystem
-* Namespace package names based on subdirectory
-* Alias package names
+* Alias package imports
+* Flexible repo structuring.
+* Easy multi-project or multi-language repos.

 ## Quickstart